heygrady/blog/source/_posts/2012-07-03-state-of-browsers-july-2012.markdown

 </figure>
 The above data shows a few exciting things.
 First, the majority of the A-grade browsers are modern browsers with good HTML5/CSS3 support.
 Second, the only browsers showing an overall decline are the legacy browsers.
 The only legacy browsers on the list are IE8, which is in rapid decline, and IE7, which is nearly dead.

-Second, Mobile browsers have arrived and are no longer easy to ignore.
-While the national data shows mobile at nearly 13%, I've seen Google Analytics for clients with mobile usage approaching 30%!
+Second, mobile browsers have arrived and are no longer easy to ignore.
+While the national data shows mobile at nearly 13%, I've seen the Google Analytics for clients with mobile usage approaching 30%!

-{% h3 Predictions %}
+{% h3 Predictions for the Next 12 Months %}
-- IE7 will drop well below 1% in the next 12 months
+- IE7 will drop well below 1% in the next 12 months.
-- IE8 will drop well below 10% in the next 12 months
+- IE8 will drop below 5% in the next 12 months.
-- IE9 will start beating Chrome relatively soon (next 3 months); Although IE10 will decimate IE9 once it comes out.
+- IE9 will start beating Chrome relatively soon (next 3 months); Although IE10 will severely impact IE9 once it comes out.
+- Windows 8 + IE10 will clear out any remaining pockets of [non-corporate] IE7 users and speed the decline of IE8.
+- Corporations that standardized on Vista/IE7 in the last few years as an "upgrade" from XP/IE6 will become a major nuisance!
 - Legacy Firefox will be well below 1% in the next 12 months
 - Combined, mobile will cross 15% really soon